by Brian Tomasik

 Printing out on paper

-You could collect the text that you most want to save and have it printed out (probably by a professional printing service to avoid wearing out your home printer).
-Printed pages can get lost, burn up in a house fire, etc., but their risks are pretty complementary to the risks that electronic data storage faces.
+You can collect the texts that you most want to save and have them printed out (probably by a professional printing service to avoid wearing out your home printer).
+Printed pages can get lost, may burn up in a house fire, etc., but their risks are pretty complementary to the risks that electronic data storage faces.
 (It's good to have at least one cloud backup and at least one in-your-home backup.)

-Paper copies of documents aren't as flexible as digital data, but the pages could be scanned back to electronic format in the long run.
+Paper is nice because it avoids "black swans" of digital preservation—not just geomagnetic storms but also bit rot, format rot, lack of electricity, etc. Paper copies of documents aren't as flexible as digital data, but the pages could be scanned back to electronic format and converted to text using OCR if need be.

 Backing up other people's websites